North Dakota Train Rides

 Amtrak's Empire Builder makes several stops at Fargo, Grand Forks, Devils Lake, Rugby, Minot, Stanley and Williston.

-We found 7 steam locomotives on display in North Dakota, including Soo Line 4-6-2 No. 735 in Minot, and the 4-4-0 Northern Pacific Railroad, No. 684 in West Fargo.
+We found several steam locomotives on display at city parks in North Dakota, including Soo Line 4-6-2 No. 735 in Minot, and the 4-4-0 Northern Pacific Railroad, No. 684 in West Fargo.

 Custom Search Results For ScenicRailExcursions.com